 Each of the 20 kingdoms derives its precedence from the date of its establishment as a kingdom.
 At the head of the kingdom list is the Kingdom of the West, founded in AS 1.
 At the end of that list (as of this writing) is the Kingdom of Avacal, founded in AS 50.

-Principalities within a kingdom are ordered by the date of investiture of their first Prince and Princess.
+Principalities are ordered by the date of investiture of their first Prince and Princess.
 Baronies are ordered by the investiture of their first Baron and Baroness.
-Provinces and Shires are organized by the date they were established at that level, as are dependent subgroups within those territories.
+Provinces and Shires are organized by the date they were established at their respective levels, as are dependent subgroups within those territories.
 Baronies and provinces rank equally with one another, followed by shires.
+Independent territories under the Crown of Caid are ordered as follows:

 So how do the territorial ranks fit together with the permanent order of precedence?